Echaflo/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-##### We can calculate the difference of the means and medians between imputed and original initialData.
+##### We can calculate the difference of the means and medians between imputed and original initial Data.